[Download Adobe Reader here]

 Students who register for CDV 180, 225, 240, or 496 must complete the TB/Live Scan (Fingerprinting) requirement in order to register for these courses.
 This is a mandatory requirement.

 - Please see the Child Development Program Office for information pertaining to the process of obtaining Live Scan clearance.
-If you believe that you have already been fingerprinted and can show proof of this clearance within the last five years, please contact the Child Development Program Office for verification of this.

 - We encourage you to please be prompt in beginning the Live Scan process.